-- > Road Proposal (2b) Central Park to South County Business Link Road. - > Road Proposal (8) Blackthorn Drive/Drummartin Link Road Grade Separation. - > Road Proposal (10) Murphystown Road, over the M50 Motorway, to Central Park and South County Business Park. - > Cycle/Pedestrian Link, via the existing M50 access bridge, from Ballyogan Road into Horse Racing Ireland property and connecting to Central Park and South County Business Park.
+- > Road Proposal (2b) Central Park to South County Business Link Road. - > Road Proposal (8) Drummartin Link Road / Blackthorn Drive Grade Separation. - > Road Proposal (10) Murphystown Road, over the M50 Motorway, to Central Park and South County Business Park. - > Cycle / Pedestrian Link, via the existing M50 access bridge, from Ballyogan Road into Horse Racing Ireland property and connecting to Central Park and South County Business Park.

-In order to improve permeability and connectivity within the Sandyford Business District, it is an objective of the Council to create a low speed environment for cyclists and pedestrians by implementing the following internal circulation routes, and traffic management measures (including 30kph zones and traffic signal measures) (Drawing No. 7):
+In order to improve circulation and permeability within the Sandyford Business District, it is an objective of the Council to create a more friendly environment for cyclists and pedestrians by implementing the following internal circulation routes, traffic management measures (inc. traffic calming and traffic signal measures) (Drawing No. 7):

-- > Construct or complete, cycle routes on roads identified for Bus Priority Schemes, which are as follows: - > Blackthorn Road, from the junction of Burton Hall Road to Blackthorn Drive. - > Burton Hall Road, from the junction of Burton Hall Road Extension to Blackthorn Road. - > Corrig Road, for its full length. - > Carmanhall Road, from the junction of Corrig Road to Blackthorn Drive. - > Provision of traffic calming measures and traffic management at key junctions and routes in the area to reduce inappropriate traffic speeds and improve safety for all users (See Drawing 7). - > Encourage and support proposed pedestrian links from the Central Park Luas station and the adjoining areas. - > Upgrade existing signalised junctions to incorporate better cyclist and pedestrian facilities. - > To prioritise Ballymoss Road to facilitate a quality cycle/pedestrian link from the Stillorgan Luas station to the heart of Sandyford Business Estate. - > Encourage and support landowners and developers in Central Park and South County Business Park to provide footpaths, road crossings and other additional pedestrian facilities.
+- > Construct or complete, on-road cycle lanes on roads identified for a Quality Bus Corridor or a Bus Priority Route, which are as follows: - > Blackthorn Drive, from the junction of Blackthorn Road to Benildus Avenue. - > Blackthorn Avenue, from the junction of Benildus Avenue to Blackthorn Road. - > Blackthorn Road, from the junction of Blackthorn Avenue to Blackthorn Drive. - > Burton Hall Road, from the junction of Burton Hall Drive to Blackthorn Road. - > Corrig Road, for its full length. - > Carmanhall Road, from the junction of Corrig Road to Blackthorn Drive. - > Provision of traffic calming measures and traffic management at key junctions and routes in the area to reduce inappropriate traffic speeds and improve safety for all users.
+(See Drawing 7) - > Provide a Toucan crossing on Blackthorn Avenue, at the Sandyford Luas station, with a direct cycle / pedestrian link to Burton Hall Avenue. - > Encourage and support proposed pedestrian links from the Central Park Luas station and the adjoining areas. - > Blackthorn Road, between Blackthorn Avenue and Burton Hall Road, to revert to two-way traffic. - > Upgrade existing signalised junctions to incorporate better cyclist and pedestrian facilities. - > Install new toucan crossing on Blackthorn Avenue, at the junction with Ballymoss Road in order to provide better connectivity between the Stillorgan Luas station / new Bus Interchange and the centre of Sandyford Business Estate. - > To prioritise Ballymoss Road to facilitate a quality cycle / pedestrian link from the Stillorgan Luas station to the heart of Sandyford Business Estate. - > Encourage and support landowners and developers in Central Park and South County Business Park to provide footpaths, road crossings and other additional pedestrian facilities.